Child corporal punishment laws: India

 development and not resorting to corporal punishment, and the role of national bodies in implementing the RTE Act, stating: “This advisory should be used by the State Governments/UT Administrations to ensure that appropriate State/school level guidelines on prevention of corporate punishment and appropriate redressal of any complaints, are framed, disseminated, acted upon and monitored.”

+According to Vasudev Sharma, the executive director of Child Rights Trust, Bengaluru, "Many teachers hauled up for corporal punishment claim protection under Sections 88 and 89 of the Indian Penal Code (IPC) saying they were taking action in good faith."
+Section 88 protects "Acts not intended to cause death, done by consent in good faith for person’s benefit" and Section 89 "act[s] done in good faith for benefit of child or insane person, by or by consent of guardian."

 Israel

 On 25 January 2000, the Supreme Court of Israel issued the landmark Plonit decision ruling that "corporal punishment of children by their parents is never educational", "always causes serious harm to the children" and "is indefensible".
 This decision repealed section 7 of article 27 of the Civil Wrongs Ordinance 1944, which provided a defence for the use of corporal punishment in childrearing, and stated that "the law imposes an obligation on state authorities to intervene in the family unit and to protect the child when necessary, including from his parents."
 As a result, all kinds of physical discipline against children were automatically banned through the country, as confirmed by multiple subsequent court rulings.